Election adds bounce to sugar demand in India

 Jain expects the country's sugar demand to hit a record high in April, up at least 10 percent from about 2.1 million tonnes in the same month a year ago.

-India's sugar millers, such as Sakthi Sugars and Shree Renuka, have seen their orders race ahead in the run up to the elections.
+India's sugar millers, such as Sakthi Sugars (SKSG.NS) and Shree Renuka (SRES.NS), have seen their orders race ahead in the run up to the elections.

 "There is a lot of political activity going on and we have been receiving higher orders.
 I think there is room for sugar prices to go up even more," M. Manickam, executive vice chairman of Sakthi Sugars, told Reuters.